phreeza/manuscript_axon_potentials/doc/manuscript.md

 fundamentally different spatial behaviour of the low-frequency LFP and the high-frequency MUA, we differentiated between these frequency components ([@fig:distscaling]).
 To do this, we performed further simulations of an axon bundle.
-As before, we simulated an axon bundle containing a terminal zone with bifurcations and terminations.
+As in [@fig:bigtree], we simulated an axon bundle containing a terminal zone with bifurcations and terminations.
 Moreover, as a control, we also simulated an axon bundle without bifurcations in which a fixed number of fibers arrives and then terminates.

-To avoid confounding effects in the spatial reach of the potentials due to the specific arrangement of axon branches in a single realization of an axon tree, and to afford better analytic tractability, we transitioned to a simpler model of the axon bundle (see Materials and Methods).
-This model omitted the radial fanning out of the bundle in the terminal zone used in the simulation of [@fig:bigtree].
+To avoid confounding effects in the spatial reach of the potentials due to the specific spatial arrangement of axon branches in a single realization of an axon tree, and to afford better analytic tractability, we transitioned to a simpler one-dimensional model of the axon bundle (see Materials and Methods).
+This model omitted the radial fanning out of the bundle in the terminal zone, as in [@fig:simpletree].
 Furthermore, the simplified model discarded the detailed conductance-based simulation of the membrane potential, and instead assumed a fixed membrane potential waveform travelling along the axon trunk with constant propagation velocity.
+In order to measure the EFP responses at all frequencies, we set the membrane potential with white noise.
 Using linear cable theory, it was then possible to calculate the membrane currents necessary for determination of the EFP.
 The simplified model also allowed us to consider a continuous number of fibers instead of simulating discrete bifurcations and bifurcations.
-All following simulations are based on this simplified model.
+All following simulations are based on the simplified model.

 The dipole-like component observed in [@fig:bigtree] had it's dipole axis aligned with the axon trunk.
-We therefore expected the field potential to decay as $r^{-2}$ in this direction, which we call the axial direction.
-To test this, we plotted the amplitude of the low-frequency component (<1\ kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the component.
-We observed
+We therefore expected the amplitude of the field potential to decay as $r^{-2}$ in this direction, which we call the axial direction.
+To test this, we first plotted the amplitude of the low-frequency component (<2.5 \ kHz) in axial direction in [@fig:distscaling]A. The plot is on a double logarithmic scale, meaning that the slope of the curve corresponds to the scaling exponent, and the vertical offset corresponds to the amplitude of the component.
+We observed the expected
 $r^{-2}$ scaling for distances larger than the extent of the bifurcation zone ($\gtrsim 1$\ mm).
-Interestingly, the amplitude of the low-frequency component remained an order of magnitude larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).
+Interestingly, the amplitude of the low-frequency component was an order of magnitude larger in the bifurcating case (solid line) than in the non-bifurcating case (dashed line).

-Next we examined the high-frequency component ([@fig:distscaling]B).
-Here the asymptotic scaling was also $r^{-2}$ for axial distances $\gtrsim 1$\ mm, but the amplitudes were similar between bifurcating and non-bifurcating case.
-The difference between the amplitudes of bifurcating and non-bifurcating bundles is much smaller than in the low-frequency case, even though the difference in amplitudes was the same at short distances $\lesssim 100$\ $\mu$m.
-At these distances, the difference is proportional to the number of fibers, which is larger in the bifurcating case.
-To conclude, the terminal zone contributed mainly to the low-frequency dipole moment of the EFP.
-Because of this, the magnitude of the low-frequency component exceeded the magnitude of the high-frequency component by two orders of magnitude in the far field.
+Next, we examined the high-frequency (>2.5\ kHz)  component ([@fig:distscaling]B).
+Here the asymptotic scaling was also $r^{-2}$ for axial distances $> 1$\ mm, but at $> 10$\ mm the amplitudes were similar between bifurcating and non-bifurcating cases.
+The difference between the amplitudes of bifurcating and non-bifurcating bundles is much smaller than in the low-frequency case, even though the difference in amplitudes was the same at short distances $< 100$\ $\mu$m.
+At these short distances, the difference is proportional to the number of fibers, as in [@fig:distscaling]A. To conclude, the terminal zone contributed mainly to the low-frequency dipole moment of the EFP.
+Because of this, in the far field (>1\ mm) the magnitude of the low-frequency component exceeded the magnitude of the high-frequency component by an order of magnitude.

 In contrast to the axial direction, the dipole hypothesis predicts a different scaling behaviour of the EFP for the radial direction.
 The dipole component